jravz/parallel_tasker/README.md

-# parallel_tasker
+# Parallel Task Crate
-Build a data parallelism library similar to Rayon with comparable performance as a simpler replacement for most use cases.
+A super fast data parallelism library with performance comparable or better to Rayon using Atomics to share data across threads and uniquely pull values from Collections such as Vec or HashMap.
+It follows a 'pull' approach and tries to reduce the time required for the thread to pick the next value.

-ParallelTaskIter is an experiment to create a simple module to help manage CPU intensive jobs across threads.
-This proposes that a work stealing algorithm is not always necessary and a simple pull (.next) based approach can be equally effective in specific use case.
+The tests runs a set of jobs on rayon and this new library.
+The results show comparable performance and in a number of cases slightly improved performance for this library.
+No study has been done to establish whether the results are significant.

-The main.rs runs a set of jobs on rayon and this new library.
-The results show comparable performance and in majority cases slightly improved performance for this library.
-The reason could be a lower overhead.
-This does not state that Rayon can be replaced.
-But the objective is to allow general users to understand the functioning of a data parallelism library and also to allow them to opt for their own options when needed.
+Please share your feedback at jayanth.ravindran@gmail.com.

 ## Usage example
 This crate enables parallel_task to be called on any iter and the result may be collected in to a Vec, HashMap or VecDeque.